kochrg/kochrg/README.md

 :grinning: I enjoy being a part of any type of software project, whether developing or contributing in the product design and definition process.

-:seedling: I’m currently improving my knowledge of software architecture and back-end engineering.
+:seedling: I’m continously improving my knowledge on Software Architectures and Software Engineering.

 <br>